Chemotherapy for Salivary Gland Cancer

 How is chemotherapy given?

-Chemo drugs for salivary gland cancer are usually given by mouth or into a vein (IV) as an infusion over a certain period of time.
+Chemo drugs for salivary gland cancer are usually given by mouth or IV (into a vein) as an infusion over a certain period of time.
 This can be done in a doctor’s office, infusion center, or in a hospital setting.

-Often, a slightly larger and stronger IV is required in the vein system for chemo.
-These IVs are known as central venous catheters (CVCs), central venous access devices (CVADs), or central lines.
-They are used to put medicines, blood products, nutrients, or fluids right into your blood.
+A special kind of IV known as a central venous catheter (CVC), central venous access device (CVAD), or central line might be needed for treatment.
 They can also be used to take blood for tests.
 There are different kinds of CVCs.
 The most common types are the port and the PICC line.

-Chemo drugs used to treat salivary gland cancer
+Which chemo drugs are used to treat salivary gland cancers?

-Some of the chemo drugs used to treat salivary gland cancers include:
+Some of the chemo drugs that might be given to treat salivary gland cancer include:

 • Cisplatin